Students share their discoveries, challenges and adventures during the Hamilton in France program.

-Students may suggest the name of a family with whom they would like to live.
-The family must be French speaking, live in Paris and provide demi-pension, which includes breakfast and evening meal, considered the main meal of the day.
-Suggestions for host families must be received by May 1 of the year prior to the program.
+Students may suggest the name, before May 1 or November 1 prior to departure, of a family with whom they would like to live.
+The family must be French-speaking, live in Paris and provide demi-pension, which includes breakfast and substantial evening meal.

 What Is Included in a Homestay?

-- Individual room, with appropriate furniture, including a desk, proper storage and lighting.
+Individual room, with appropriate furniture, proper storage and lighting.
 Linens are provided, and students can expect one laundry a week in the home.

-- Demi-pension six days per week (breakfast and dinner) when school is in session.
+Demi-pension most days of the week (breakfast and dinner) when school is in session.
 Students are responsible for the cost of one dinner a week and their lunches, which they are normally expected to take outside the home.

-- Note that during academic breaks, students have access to their room, but are not provided meals and have not cooking facilities.
+During academic breaks, students have access to their room only, but are not provided meals and have no cooking facilities.

-Assignments are usually finalized by early June for Fall and year and by mid-November for Spring students, in time for the visa process.
-On rare occasions, changes may occur before student arrival.
+Assignments are usually finalized by mid-June for Fall and year and by mid-November for Spring students, in time for the visa process.
+On rare occasions, changes in assignments may occur before student arrival.